Multi-Level Monte Carlo Training of Neural Operators: Multi-Level Monte Carlo method

 The mathematical framework presented in \cref{sec:math_fram} is based on the Gradient Descent (GD) algorithm for training neural networks.
 However, mini-batching is commonly used in practice due to its advantages in computational efficiency, generalization performance, and scalability.
 In this context, the MLMC gradient estimation (see \cref{eq_MLMC}), which adjusts the amount of samples across resolution levels, naturally extends to mini-batch training and reads as follows:

-where $B_i$ stands for the batch size at correction level $i$ in the sum hierarchy, which is obtained by drawing samples from a subset of $N_i$ observations at resolution $R_i$, for $1\leq i \leq m$.
-The correction term $-\nabla_\theta X_\theta^{i-1}(a_{i,j})$ in \cref{eq:MLMC_batch} is computed by coarsening the sample $a_{i,j}$ to resolution $R_{i-1}$ and evaluating the neural operator.
+where $B_i$ stands for the batch size at the {correction level} $i$ in the sum hierarchy, obtained by drawing samples from a subset of $N_i$ and $N_{i-1}$ observations at resolution $R_i$ and $R_{i-1}$, respectively, for $2\leq i \leq m$.
+The term $\nabla_\theta X_{\theta}^{i}(a_{i,j}) - \nabla_\theta X_{\theta}^{i-1}(a_{i,j})$ in Eq.~(6) is therefore the \textit{gradient correction at level $i$}, i.e., the difference between gradients evaluated on two consecutive discretization levels $i$ and $i - 1$, for $2\leq i \leq m$.
+For clarity, throughout the paper we use level $i$ to indicate both the mesh resolution index and its associated gradient correction in the MLMC estimator.
+Moreover, the term $-\nabla_\theta X_\theta^{i-1}(a_{i,j})$ in \cref{eq:MLMC_batch} is computed by coarsening the sample $a_{i,j}$ to resolution $R_{i-1}$ and evaluating the neural operator.
 Following \cref{sec:math_fram}, we decrease $B_i$ and $N_i$ with respect to the level $i$ as the data resolution $R_i$ increases.

-\paragraph{Sample and batch sizes.} We denote by $\mathcal{N}_i=\{(a_{i,j},u_{i,j})\}_j$ the set of data observations at level $i$, and by $N$ the total number of samples.
-We determine the evolution of the number of samples $N_i = |\mathcal{N}_i|$ according to one of the following approaches: \begin{itemize}[leftmargin=*,topsep=0pt] \item \textit{Geometric progression.} There is a constant growing factor $\delta\geq 1$ between a level $i$ and a subsequent level $i+1$ as $N_{i} = \delta N_{i + 1}$, for $1\leq i \leq m - 1$, such that $\sum_{i=1}^m N_i \approx N$. \item \textit{Prescribed progression.} We manually select the amount of samples at level $i$ as $N_{i}$, such that $N_m\leq \ldots\leq N_1$ and $\sum_{i=1}^m N_i = N$. \item \textit{Optimal progression.} The evolution of samples follows the ``optimal'' geometric progression $N_{i} = 2^{-(2k+d)i/2} N_{i + 1}$ determined by \cref{prop:MLMC}. \end{itemize} Note that while \cref{prop:MLMC} provides an optimal choice for the allocation of samples, the geometric factor intrinsically depends on the sampling cost assumption, which is architecture-dependent.
+\paragraph{Sample and batch sizes} We denote by $\mathcal{N}_i=\{(a_{i,j},u_{i,j})\}_j$ the set of data observations at level $i$, and by $N$ the total number of samples.
+We determine the evolution of the number of samples $N_i = |\mathcal{N}_i|$ according to one of the following approaches: \begin{itemize}[leftmargin=*,topsep=0pt] \item \textit{Geometric progression.} There is a constant growing factor $\delta\geq 1$ between a level $i$ and a subsequent level $i+1$ as $N_{i} = \delta N_{i + 1}$, for $1\leq i \leq m - 1$, such that $\sum_{i=1}^m N_i \approx N$. \item \textit{Prescribed progression.} We manually select the amount of samples at level $i$ as $N_{i}$, such that $N_m\leq \ldots\leq N_1$ and $\sum_{i=1}^m N_i = N$. \item \textit{Optimal progression.} The evolution of samples follows the ``optimal'' geometric progression $N_{i} = 2^{-(2k+d)i/2} N_{i - 1}$, for $i = 2, \ldots, m$, determined by \cref{prop:MLMC}. \end{itemize} Note that while \cref{prop:MLMC} provides an optimal choice for the allocation of samples, the geometric factor intrinsically depends on the sampling cost assumption, which is architecture-dependent.
 We will compare the different sampling strategies described above in different numerical experiments in \cref{sec_experiments}.
-The batch sizes $B_m\leq \ldots \leq B_1$ are defined through a geometric progression of the form $B_{i} = \delta B_{i + 1} = \delta^{m - i} B_m $, where the batch size $B_m$ at the last level and the multiplier $\delta>1$ are prescribed manually.
+The batch sizes $B_m\leq \ldots \leq B_1$ are defined through a geometric progression of the form $B_{i} = \delta B_{i + 1} = \delta^{m - i} B_m $, where the batch size $B_m$ at the last level and the multiplier $\delta \ge 1$ are prescribed manually.